JavaCoffeeBean/FinanceApplications/README.md

 # FinanceApplication
-This is an application that allows you to keep up with
+This is an application that allows you to keep up with the latest information